Subscribe to our Newsletter

 We regularly offer talks and workshops of interest to anyone carrying out family history research, as part of our ongoing events programme.

-The NLI is delighted to welcome Sean Murphy, lecturer and genealogist to give his 8-week introductory course on Irish family history research in October and November 2016.
+Sean Murphy, lecturer and genealogist will teach his introductory course on Irish family history research at the NLI in Spring 2017.
+The course which takes place on Wednesday afternoons over an 8-week period will start on 18 January 2017.
 Full details of the course syllabus may be downloaded by clicking the link below:

 Liz Rushen: The migration of Irish women to colonial Australia

 Ray Gillespie: The house in Bunion Hill - an Irish census project

 Ned Kelly: Secrets of the Bog Bodies

 Paul Rouse: Sport and the everyday in Ireland